ponylang/ponyc/.release-notes/next-unwrap.md

 it can be hard to follow what is going on.
 We can only tell what is happening because we gave `PrintIssueTitle` a very misleading name; it doesn't print an issue title.

-`next_unwrap` addresses the problem of "we want the `Issue`, not the intermediate `Promise`". `next_unwrap` takes an intermediate promise and unwraps it into the fulfilled type.
+`next_flatten` addresses the problem of "we want the `Issue`, not the intermediate `Promise`". `next_flatten` takes an intermediate promise and unwraps it into the fulfilled type.
 You get to write your promise chain without having to worry about intermediate promises.

-Updated to use `next_unwrap`, our API example becomes:
+Updated to use `next_flatten`, our API example becomes:

 ```pony
 actor Main